 Returning from his quest as a wiser, nobler man, Sir Gawain vows to wear the green girdle as a remembrance of his sin and as an aid to his continued quest for the humility that is indispensable to sanctity.
 In some sense, therefore, this particular Knight of the Round Table might be said to have discovered the holy grail, metaphorically at least, or, in any event, the keys to the kingdom of Heaven.

-Editor’s Note: This is the tenth in an ongoing series of articles that will explain the great works of literature “in a nutshell.”
+Editor’s Note: This is the tenth in an ongoing series of articles explaining the great works of literature “in a nutshell.”